 Home Alone, by Rich Paschall

 Perhaps you just want to check shopping sites.
-You can check ebay or Amazon for something you always wanted.
-Maybe you need a movie, or a book or even a CD.
-Searching the sites is fun and soon you are looking at items you never dreamed your had an interest in, but there you are, looking at book titles and movie titles.
+You can check eBay or Amazon for something you always wanted.
+Christmas or someone’s birthday is coming.
+Maybe you need a movie, a book, or even a CD.
+Searching the sites is fun and soon you are looking at items you never dreamed you had an interest in, but there you are, looking at book titles and movie titles.
 Perhaps you are reading the reviews.
 “This book looks good,” you may think to yourself.
 “Should I order it?
 Should I get the audible book and just listen?
 They have instant download!”

 What is on the television that you could possibly want to see when you have the day to yourself?
 Of course, there are a lot of channels if you have cable or satellite service.
 You can indulge in sports.
-You can watch a variety of movies.
-You can see concerts or comedy for pure entertainment.
-News channels would love for you to drop in as they spin the stories depending on their particular point of view.
+Football, Basketball, hockey?
+You can see concerts or comedies for pure entertainment.
+News channels would love for you to drop in as they spin the stories to their particular point of view.

 You could always watch a movie.
-If one of your many channels does not have a feature film to your liking, perhaps you can pop in a dvd.
+If one of your many channels does not have a feature film to your liking, perhaps you can pop in a DVD.
 I think you should make popcorn first.
-Do you have the microwave popcorn, or perhaps a stove top kind?
+Do you have the microwave popcorn, or perhaps the stovetop kind?
 I have an air popper and can make a big batch in a hurry.
-It even melts butter in a separate tray, if you like.
+It even melts butter in a separate tray.
 What could be more appealing?
 Popcorn, a movie, and you!

-If the feature film of your choosing does not meet your expectation, perhaps it is time for a good book.
+If the feature film of your choice does not meet your expectation, perhaps it is time for a good book.
 Imagine a Saturday afternoon with no distractions and a good book?
 What could be better?
-If you have not read If Only Again by David Farrell or The 12 Foot Teepee by Marilyn Armstrong, than let me make a blatant plug.
-You need to read something entertaining, educational and important.
+If you have not read A Separate Peace (one of my favorites) or The 12 Foot Teepee by Marilyn Armstrong, then let me make a blatant plug.
+You need to read something entertaining, educational, and important.

 I would like to think that if I am home alone on a Saturday with nothing special to do that I would get a bottle of my favorite French white wine, properly chilled, and read a good book as I sipped this wonderful drink.
-Maybe latter in the day, I would put in a favorite movie, like Casablanca or the Wizard of Oz.
+Maybe later in the day, I would put in a favorite movie, like Casablanca or one of Garry’s favorite westerns Rustlers’ Rhapsody.
 It would be a totally relaxing day, with nothing urgent or pressing to demand my time.

 In reality, I probably could not do anything relaxing.
 No matter how free I was, routine chores would steal my attention.
 I would do the laundry, sweep the floors and do the dishes.
-I would take out garbage, recycle the paper, cans and bottles, I would sow grass seed, plant flowers, and clean up the surrounding areas.
-The linens and towels would need to be washed as well as the floor, the windows and the mirrors.
+I would take out the garbage and recycle the paper, cans, and bottles.
+I would mow grass or rake leaves.
+The linens and towels would need to be washed as well as the floor, the windows, and the mirrors.

-On the rare occasion that my mother was home alone on a Saturday (I did not count when I was under high school age), she would clean, do laundry, and listen to Mario Lanza, Johnny Mathis or Andy Williams, depending on her mood.
-I might listen to Andy Williams, but more likely Barbra Streisand or The Association.
-If I need something modern, Maroon 5, Steve Grand or One Republic will do.
+On the rare occasion that my mother was home alone on a Saturday (I did not count when I was under high school age), she would clean, do laundry, and listen to Mario Lanza, Johnny Mathis, or Andy Williams, depending on her mood.
+I might listen to Andy Williams, but more likely to Chicago or The Association.
+If I need something modern, David Archuleta, Steve Grand, or One Republic will do.